Langford endorses Small for Atlantic City mayor

-ATLANTIC CITY — Former Mayor Lorenzo Langford is throwing his support behind a one-time campaign rival for the upcoming mayoral election.
+ATLANTIC CITY — Former Mayor Lorenzo Langford is throwing his support behind a one-time rival in the upcoming mayoral election.

 Langford, who served as mayor of the city twice over a 12-year period, announced his endorsement of Mayor Marty Small Sr. on Monday.